 - Don’t use them as an excuse to hit everything as hard as you can.
 Yes, they will help protect your wheels, but everything has a limit.

-Are they for you?
+Are Tyre Inserts for you?

 If you are regularly riding over rocks and you get a lot of pinch flats, mountain bike tyre inserts are definitely worth considering.
 If this is you, you could just try it on the back wheel.
 This will help when you case those jumps or smash it in to that unexpected pointy rock.